on this page

 How to get a new Medicare card or number

-If you’ve been notified that your Medicare card number has been exposed in a data breach, you can get a free replacement Medicare card.
+If your Medicare card number has been exposed in a data breach, you can get a replacement Medicare card.

 To do this: